 Much as clients appreciate unique custom features and special personalized details, they also want spaces that are easy for them to maintain.

-In fact, of the surveyed homeowners, fully 80% prioritized “easy to maintain” on the list of functions they most valued.
+In fact, of the surveyed homeowners, fully 80% prioritized “easy to maintain” on the list of functions they most valued in the latest landscaping industry trends.
 Nearly half identified spaces that were "easy for the entire family to work, play, and/or be in” as especially valuable.

 Similarly, the recent survey of landscape architects found that 85% saw “low-maintenance landscapes” as one of the top five project types high in demand.